jonathancodyclark/digitalArchive/README.md

 # Release Version 1.0 Notes

 ## New Features:
-1. Added dialog boxes to double check if user wants to delete or update something
+1. Added dialog boxes to double check if user wants to delete or update other users, artifacts, or exhibits
 2. Added profile page for user
 3. Added search in all pages